-The Special Interest Housing Program provides a unique living opportunity in the College-owned houses and pods in Ravine.
+The Special Interest Housing Program provides a unique living opportunity in the College-owned houses.
 The goal of the program is to offer students a chance to enhance their curricular and co-curricular interests while living with students with similar interests.
-The areas of interest have ranged from religious affiliation, ethnic and cultural expression, support for animals, and music genres.
+The areas of interest have ranged from religious affiliation, ethnic and cultural expression, support for animals, music genres… the opportunities are endless!
 These communities are required to offer service and educational programming for the Allegheny College community.

 Groups must have an active advisor who is an employee of the college.
 The advisor serves as a liaison for campus resources, participates in mid-semester reviews, assists the group in application processes and provides support throughout the academic year.
 Advisors must agree to attend Advisor Training and two mid-semester check-ins.